TedHusted/awake/awake.md

 Joanna pulls back her brown hair, looking unconvinced.

 “You work with connectivity every day,” Tom reminds her.
 “You trust it to keep our nation secure.
-Why not trust it for our offspring?
+Why not trust it for our child?

 Joanna turns to face him, crossing her arms.
 “Because I know exactly how powerful it is to have access to everything.
 I see the good it can do, sure, but I also see the dangers — data breaches, manipulation, over-reliance.
 A twelve year old brains is still developing.
 The ability to separate reality from artificial reality is … fragile.
 What if she gets overwhelmed?
 What if something goes wrong?
 A malfunction, a hack, a —”